ffrancis/NGS-PhageDisplay/README.md

 -[Visualize 'Cluster Scores' across different conditions](https://plot.ly/~ccchang0111/148/?share_key=opqa7axxTHYZYexL0LhbRx)

 **_Voila!_** You get your hits!
 But that is not enough.
-We can do more by applying machine learning to the massive NGS data and identify hidden patterns in each experiment.
+We can do more by applying [machine learning](https://github.com/ccchang0111/NGS-PhageDisplay/blob/master/ML_PhageDisplay-Demo.ipynb) to the massive NGS data and identify hidden patterns in each experiment.

-[Speed Up Antibody Drug Discovery Process via Machine Learning.](https://github.com/ccchang0111/NGS-PhageDisplay/blob/master/ML_PhageDisplay-Demo.ipynb